compositejs/datasense/docs/props.md

 console.info(`You may still see Lily here - ${props.getProp("name")}.`)
 ```

-But you can get proxy by `proxy` property which has two-way bingding with the original instance.
+But you can get the proxy by `proxy` property which has two-way bingding with the original instance.

 ## Actions store